Skip to main content

 • other conditions adversely affecting human or animal health are present

-they must be slaughtered separately and declared unfit for human consumption.
+the animals must be slaughtered separately and declared unfit for human consumption.

 Note: The list of authorised veterinary medicinal products, including withdrawal periods, can be found online via VMD and NOAH.